Nicki Minaj: 2014–2017: The Pinkprint and acting ventures

-Throughout the remainder of 2017, Minaj performed guest verses on several singles, including Migos' "MotorSport" and Yo Gotti's "Rake It Up", both of which peaked inside the top ten in the U.S. at numbers six and eight, respectively.
-She also featured on Katy Perry's "Swish Swish", which was certified platinum in the US and Canada.
-In January 2017, she announced that she had ended her relationship with Meek Mill.
-Shortly after, she briefly dated fellow rapper Nas in 2017 before they broke up in January 2018.
+In May 2017, Minaj opened the 2017 Billboard Music Awards with a medley performance that was described by Elias Leight of Rolling Stone as "flamboyantly produced" and "dexterous".
+Throughout the remainder of 2017, Minaj performed guest verses on several singles, including Migos' "MotorSport" and Yo Gotti's "Rake It Up", both of which peaked in the top ten in the U.S., at numbers six and eight, respectively.
+She also featured on Katy Perry's "Swish Swish", which was certified platinum in the U.S. and Canada.